katereverie/katereverie/README.md

 Hi, I’m Jiantao.
-Want to get a quick vibe check at me?
+Want to get a quick vibe check from me?
 Read the following.

 - My takes on Software Development
   1. Tools iterate quickly; fundamentals barely.
 Focus on fundamentals, adapt reasonably.